 Like any other project, planning a budget for your direct mail marketing campaign is equally essential.
 The right amount of money to spend on your marketing not only depends on your capacity to spend but also on how much profit you expect to gain by the end of your campaign.

 Your costs may include creative design costs, printing costs, mailing costs, database management costs, copywriting costs, etc. To achieve a positive return on investment calculate your break-even cost based on the total investment and the value of your sales.

 7. Roll out your campaign at the right time

 The actual time to roll out your campaign can range from one day to up to a month or a couple of months based on its complexity.
-In your planning stage, assign time spans for each process plus some buffer for miscellaneous tasks.
+In your direct mail planning stage, assign time spans for each process plus some buffer for miscellaneous tasks.
 If you are outsourcing certain tasks, make sure to get your work done within the deadlines to avoid delaying the roll-out process.